ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 The script should analyze an overlapped Paint window but it does not.
 API Monitor log for this script still the same as a log of `PixelSearch.au3` one.
 The `GetDC` function receives a "NULL" as input parameter.
 Therefore, `PixelSearch` function process a desktop DC always.
 You can try to avoid it the same way as we have considered for `PixelGetColor` function.

-[`PixelChecksum`](https://www.autoitscript.com/autoit3/docs/functions/PixelChecksum.htm) is another AutoIt function that can be handy to analyze dynamically changing pictures. `PixelGetColor` and `PixelSearch` functions provides a precise information about to the specified pixel. `PixelChecksum` works different.
+[`PixelChecksum`](https://www.autoitscript.com/autoit3/docs/functions/PixelChecksum.htm) is another AutoIt function that can be handy to analyze dynamically changing pictures. `PixelGetColor` and `PixelSearch` functions provides a precise information of the specified pixel. `PixelChecksum` works different.
 It allows you to detect that something have been changed into the specified region of a screen.
-This kind of information is useful for performing a bot's reaction on game events.
-But a further detailed analysis of the detected event is needed.
+This kind of information is useful for performing a bot's reaction algorithms for happened game events.
+But a further detailed analysis of the detected events is needed.

 This is a [`PixelChecksum.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelChecksum.au3) script with a typical use case of the function:
 ```AutoIt